jianglanni/ECS150_project2/REPORT.md

 function `goodbye()`, and get in the while loop.
 Since the preemption is enabled, SIGALRM would be raised, causing the thread executing `hello()` to yield.
 Once the thread yields, we get to the thread executing `goodbye()`, execute that, and the function process is killed because of SIGINT.
+We think that this tester might suffice since it clearly demonstrates how differently our code should run when preemption is enabled or disabled.
+Also, it we do know that the code works as expected when we disable preemption.